doncandela/mgah/mgah.md

 - High-performance Computing (**HPC**) typically refers to using a large cluster of connected computers assembled and maintained by Universities and other organizations for the use of their communities.
 This document only discusses an HPC cluster running Linux and managed by  [**Slurm**](https://slurm.schedmd.com/overview.html) scheduling software, with  the the [**UMass Unity cluster**](https://unity.rc.umass.edu/index.php) as the specific HPC system used here.

 Why Python?
 Why Linux?
 Because those are what I use, and this is my cheat sheet.
+So this document is geared towards this work flow:

+- Write some Python code and get it working on a Linux PC.

+- (If desired) to get some parallel speedup either:

+  - add MPI code and get that working on the multiple cores of the PC, or

+  - start using a GPU-aware package like CuPy or PyTorch and get that working using the PC's GPU.

+- (If desired) to move the code to an HPC cluster like Unity:

+  - Optionally use Apptainer to containerize the code - this document shows how to do this if the code uses MPI, a GPU, or neither.

+  - Copy the (already working) code, containerized or not, to the HPC cluster and run it there.

 Although there may be some information useful for the following topics, this document **does not cover:**